bemolicida/AIDL-PROJECT-ARTURO-P.G./README.md

 [![N|Solid](https://github.com/bemolicida/AIDL-PROJECT-ARTURO-PALOMINO/blob/master/images/Image7%20-%20test1%20accuracy.png?raw=true)]()

 ##### Conclussions:
-The configuration presents overfit, we can see a separation between validation and training looses and a convexity at 30 epochs
+The configuration presents overfit, we can see a separation between validation and training loses and a convexity at 30 epochs

 ### TEST 2